-If a revision to a standard or code is issued, it is not required to be implemented unless the Authority Have Jurisdiction (AHJ) has adopted it, in which case, Seller is obligated to any increased compliance above what is required by the Standards and Codes at the effective date of the Agreement.
-This risk is borne by Seller.
+If a revision to a standard or code is issued, it is not required to be implemented unless the Authority Have Jurisdiction (AHJ) has adopted it, in which case, the Seller is obligated to any increased compliance above what is required by the Standards and Codes at the effective date of the Agreement.
+This risk is to be borne by the Seller.